upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 - Back lid contact points need to be changed for more clearance and strength
 - A support structure will be designed for easy printing of top portion on Main body
 - The whole case will need to be bigger to accomadate these changes so no part will interfere with each other
-- Link bar will need to be redesigned to fit into desired location
 - Battery postive contact point will need to be widened
 - Opening hatch will be redesigned to require less effort
 - The hole for the brush it too tight